-In Australia, and specifically Western Australia, there are various organisations that work with disabled golfers to make golf an enjoyable sport for all.
+In Western Australia, we have various organisations that work with disabled golfers to make golf an enjoyable sport for all.

 Blind Golf Australia (formerly known as the Australian Blind Golf Association) was formed to promote the game of golf amongst Blind and Vision Impaired Persons, and to co-ordinate blind golf between the States of Australia.